Quickstart

 Using NBD Block Devices

-If you enabled NBD support, you can also access ZeroFS as block devices:
+If you enabled NBD support, you can create and access block devices dynamically:

 # Install nbd-client if needed